system-zero/system-zero/data/docs/la.md

   - when assigning a map type or a subtype map to a variable from another map, creates a new copy of the map

+  - a valid array can contain only members with the same type, except if it is an array of arrays, which can contain different types of arrays and which can be nested in arbitrary level

+  - arrays are one dimensional arrays (for simplification), though it is not hard to emulate multi dimensional ones if there is a symmetry

 # Lexical Scope and visibility order
   - standard scope (lookup for standard operators and internal functions first)